lpsinger/userguide/procedures/vetting.rst

 provides a variety of metrics based on auxiliary instrumental and environmental sensors.
 It provides a dashboard and checklist that is used by a rapid response team in order to make a decision of whether to confirm or retract a candidate.

+The rapid response team consists of commissioning, computing, and calibration experts from each of the detector sites, pipeline experts, detector characterization experts, and follow-up advocates.